Skip to main content

 Curriculum Overview

-Spanish majors at Saint Louis University achieve oral and written proficiency in the language while taking courses in literature, culture, linguistics and Spanish for the Professions.
+Spanish majors at Saint Louis University achieve oral and written proficiency in the language while taking courses in literature, culture, linguistics and Spanish for the professions.
 A diverse curriculum that focuses on literary, cultural and linguistic analyses provides students with an informed understanding and a critical perspective of main issues in Hispanic societies.
 Thus, when graduating, a Spanish major at SLU may have taken some of the following courses:

 • Advanced Spanish Grammar

-• Spanish Sociolinguistics
+• Spanish in the USA

 • Spanish for the Health Professions